FizaShaikh293/FizaShaikh293/README.md

 🔐 Cybersecurity & Blockchain enthusiast based in **Ireland** 🇮🇪

-🎓 Recently completed the **Cisco Junior Cybersecurity Analyst Career Path**
+🎓 Recently completed **Msc In Blockchain Technologies And Applications**

 🌱 Currently exploring **Blockchain Security**, **Web3**, and **Cyber Threat Detection**

 🧠 Passionate about **Ethical Hacking**, **Digital Forensics**, and **Privacy Tech**

-🔬 I enjoy figuring out how systems break — because that's how you truly secure them

-⚡ When I'm not studying security, I'm gaming, reading, or breaking my own projects for fun
+⚡ When I'm not studying security, I'm gaming or reading.

-📫 Reach me at **fiza.sk293@gmail.com**

 </div>